Things To Do In Dubai

 4. Dubai Water Canal

 Opened towards the end of 2016, this is an essential addition of recent years to Dubai’s list of waterfront attractions.
 2.7 billion AED was spent constructing the 3.2 km canal, which passes through the middle of the busiest part of the city.
-The channel even cuts Sheikh Zayed Road before it meets Arabian Gulf.
+The channel even cuts Sheikh Zayed Road before it meets the Arabian Gulf.

 Dubai Water Canal has changed the face of Business Bay forever.
 Unlike all the other marinas, this one is in the busy downtown center.
 For Dubai, this presents an immense opportunity for huge developments.